 - A heart doctor (cardiologist) who specialized in the heart's electrical system (a cardiac electrophysiologist) does the procedure in a special room in the hospital called the Electrophysiology Laboratory.
-It is a minimally invasive procedure and not an open surgery. - The procedure can typically take 2 to 4 hours.
+It is a minimally invasive procedure and not an open surgery. - The procedure can typically take 3 to 6 hours.
 The ablation procedure is usually performed while you are sedated.
 A general anesthetic is required in some cases.
-Medications are given to make sure that you are comfortable during the procedure. - ▼ To do the ablation, 3-4 thin, flexible tubes (called catheters) are inserted into a blood vessel in your groin(s) at the top of your leg.
-The catheters are guided up into your heart using x-ray.
-The catheters are used to locate the abnormal heart tissue in your upper heart chamber(s) responsible for your supraventricular tachycardia. - Once located, a special catheter is aimed at the abnormal heart tissue and energy is directed at the tissue to disrupt or destroy it.
-The tissue becomes scarred and can no longer create abnormal electrical signals causing the abnormal heart-beats or arrhythmia. - Most people go home the same day.
-However, others, particularly those with sicker hearts, need to stay in the hospital overnight. - If you live far away from the hospital where the procedure is done (>1 hour away by car), it is usually recommended that you plan to stay near the hospital for 1-2 nights after you are discharged.
+Medications are given to make sure that you are comfortable during the procedure. - To do the ablation, a long, thin, flexible tube (called a catheter) is inserted into a blood vessel in your groin.
+The catheter is guided up into your heart using x-ray.
+The catheter is used to locate the abnormal heart tissue in your lower heart chamber(s) responsible for your ventricular tachycardia. - Once located, a special catheter is aimed at the abnormal heart tissue and energy is directed at the tissue to disrupt or destroy it.
+The tissue becomes scarred and can no longer create abnormal electrical signals causing the abnormal heart-beats or arrhythmia. - Some people go home the same day, others, particularly those with sicker hearts, need to stay in the hospital overnight. - If you live far away from the hospital where the procedure is done (>1 hour away by car), it is usually recommended that you plan to stay near the hospital for 1-2 nights after you are discharged.